 \end{example}

-The relationship between this superpotential $\mathcal W$ and the Pl\"ucker coordinate superpotential $W$ defined by \eqref{e:W} is given in the following proposition.
+The relationship between this superpotential $L_q$ and the superpotential $W_\qb$ from Definition~\ref{d:W} is given in the proposition below.
+The Pl\"ucker coordinates indexed by rectangular Young diagrams play a special role here, and we denote a Young diagram which is an $i\times j$ rectangle by $i\times j$.
+For example if $(k,n)=(3,7)$ the Pl\"ucker coordinates corresponding to the rectangles $\mu_i$ are $\p_{\mu_1}=\p_{1\x 3}$, $\p_{\mu_2}=\p_{2\x 3}$ and so forth; compare \eqref{e:muiexample}.
+We have $k(n-k)$ rectangular Pl\"ucker coordinates, not counting $\p_\emptyset$.

-\begin{prop} There is a (unique) embedding $\iota:\mathcal T\to\Xcheck$ for which the Pl\"ucker coordinates corresponding to rectangular Young diagrams are related to the $d_{ij}$ coordinates as follows,
+\begin{prop} There is a (unique) embedding $\iota:\mathcal T\to\Xcheck$ for which the Pl\"ucker coordinates corresponding to rectangular Young diagrams are related to the $\dd_{ij}$ coordinates as follows,

-The pullback of $W$ to $\mathcal T\x \C^*_\qb$ under $\iota\x id$ is $\mathcal W$. \end{prop} \begin{proof}[Sketch of proof] We describe the embedding $\iota:\mathcal T\to \Xcheck $ defined in Proposition~\ref{p:comparisonMREHX} concretely, using a construction similar to one defined earlier in \cite{Rie:TotPosGBCKS}, of a map $\mathcal T\to\RR$.
+Moreover, the Laurent polynomial superpotential $L_q$ agrees with the pullback of $W_\qb$ to $\mathcal T$ under $\iota$. \end{prop} \begin{proof}[Sketch of proof] We describe the embedding $\iota:\mathcal T\to \Xcheck $ defined in Proposition~\ref{p:comparisonMREHX} concretely.
 To explain the construction in our setting we continue with Example~\ref{ex:EHX}.
 Let us decorate the above quiver by elements $\dot s_i$ as follows and remove the arrow with head labeled $\qb$ .